McBenny/test-react-boilerplate/features.md

 - [X] save data locally and retrieve them
 - [X] group players in fouls
 - [X] add the captain
-- [ ] display team line-up with captain first
+- [X] display team line-up with captain first
+- [X] add link to settings form "no players situations"
 - [ ] add a colour to each team
 - [ ] add game officials (referees, scorekeeper (table), timekeeper (scoreboard/buzzer))
 - [ ] in players pop-in, list players and officials in different tabs